gardener-attic/kubify/README.md

 <img src="doc/kubify.png" width="15%">

 ---
-Kubify is a project to deploy Kubernetes on OpenStack, AWS and Azure by only using Terraform.
+Kubify is a project to deploy Kubernetes on OpenStack, AWS and Azure via Terraform.

 ## Features